coder/semhub/packages/wrangler/README.md

 For the second property, we will sync them at the issues level.
 Specifically, the cron will trigger a workflow that can self-invoke recursively until all the relevant issues are in sync.
 This cron job will run every 15 minutes so as to be staggered from the first cron job.

 - When the workflow starts, it queries for out-of-sync issues that are not being synced, sort ascending by `issueUpdatedAt`.
 If there are no such issues, the workflow will terminate.
-- For the issues selected (bounded by a fixed `limit`), it will set `isEmbeddingSyncing` to `true` and call the OpenAI API to create embeddings.
+- For the issues selected (bounded by a fixed `limit`), it will set `embeddingSyncStatus` to `in_progress` and call the OpenAI API to create embeddings.
-- After the embeddings are created, it will update the embeddings and set `isEmbeddingSyncing` to `false`.
+- After the embeddings are created, it will update the embeddings and set `embeddingSyncStatus` to `completed`.
 - The workflow will then self-invoke with the remaining issues.
-- It is good if the workflow (collectively) terminates before the next cron job is run, but the hope is (1) with the `isEmbeddingSyncing` flag, the next cron job will not do duplicate work; (2) with two cron jobs running at the same time, all the issues will be processed quickly.
+- It is good if the workflow (collectively) terminates before the next cron job is run, but the hope is (1) with the `embeddingSyncStatus` flag, the next cron job will not do duplicate work; (2) with two cron jobs running at the same time, all the issues will be processed quickly.

 ## Summary